mnvr/notes/num.md

 2. The difference between floating point numbers and reals.

 I understood the second one, but not the first, until recently.
-This understanding doesn’t have great practical benefit, but it did bring me great intellectual joy, so I thought I’ll share my realisation.
+This understanding doesn’t have great practical benefit, and perhaps my understanding is even incorrect, maybe I'm misusing infinite sets.
+But here goes.

 ---